joeycoxonIT/osticket-prereqs/README.md

 <h3>4) Install IIS</h3>
 <p>

+- Go to the search bar at the bottom of the screen, type in, and open “Control Panel”.
+- Click “uninstall programs”
-Next we will install IIS.
-Go to the search bar at the bottom of the screen and type in “control panel”.
-Once you’ve opened the control panel, click “uninstall programs”, then click “turn Windows features on or off”.
-Scroll to where you see “Internet Information Services”.
-Make sure it’s checked, then expand it -> “world wide web services” -> “Application Development Features”, then make sure “CGI” is checked.
-Once this is done, click “OK”.
+- Click “turn Windows features on or off”.
+- Scroll to where you see “Internet Information Services”.
+Make sure it’s checked, then expand it -> “world wide web services” -> “Application Development Features”.
+Then make sure “CGI” is checked.
+- Click “OK”.
 </p>
 <p>
 <img src="https://i.imgur.com/FCavJ7u.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>